RRoggia/code-review-smells/README.md

 ````

 ### G3 Incorrect Behavior at the Boundaries
-It's not uncommon to find bugs in the boundaries of the system.
+It's common to find bugs in the boundaries of the system.

 Suggestion: Ensure boundaries are being tested.